The Early Cricket Library

 Start of Play – David Underdown (2000)

 The one full length narrative history to concentrate of the early game.
-A lot of time is spent contextualising the subject with in terms of broader English history.
-Sometimes, I think there could be a little more about the game itself.
+A lot of time is spent contextualising the subject with in terms of broader English social history.
+Indeed, on page 114, Underdown says in unequivocal terms that he has more important things than cricket to discuss.
+Well, yes there are of course many more important things than cricket – but – the volume is being sold as a cricket book, so perhaps a bit more about the game might be welcome at times.

 Here’s the Hambledon Club – Neil Jenkinson (2001)